cassiorsfreitas/blog/_posts/blog-nextjs-spotify-sounds-good.md

 ## Create a Spotify App

-First, we need to create a Spotify application to give us credentials to authenticate with the API.<br/><br/>
+Initially, we'll need to create a Spotify application to acquire the necessary credentials for authenticating with the API.<br/><br/>

 - Go to your **[Spotify Developer Dashboard](https://developer.spotify.com/dashboard/)** and log in.
 - Click **Create an App**.